keras-team/keras-io/examples/audio/md/wav2vec2_audiocls.md

 We download the config that was used when pretraining this specific checkpoint.
 This will be cached so it's not downloaded again the next time we run the cell.

-The `from_pretrained()` method expects the name of a model from the 🤗 Hub.
+The `from_pretrained()` method expects the name of a model from the Hugging Face Hub.
 This is exactly similar to `MODEL_CHECKPOINT` and we just pass that.

-We write a simple function that helps us in the pre-processing that is compatible with 🤗 Datasets.
+We write a simple function that helps us in the pre-processing that is compatible with Hugging Face Datasets.
 To summarize, our pre-processing function should:

 - Call the audio column to load and if necessary resample the audio file.
 - Check the sampling rate of the audio file matches the sampling rate of the audio data a